nekromant/esp8266-frankenstein/README.md

-`iwconnect` starts connection process and waits for some seconds until it either connects or an error rises.
+`iwconnect` starts connection process and waits for some seconds until it either connects or an error occurs.
 It will continue to try and reconnect in background.

 #Checking connection info

-`ifconfig` prints the info about curently active interfaces. they are names `ap0` and `sta0`.
+`ifconfig` prints the info about curently active interfaces. they are named `ap0` and `sta0`.
 They do not correspond (yet!) to lwip iface names.

 ```